syytruong/qt-assignment/README.md

     - `index.js`: Entry point for the React application.
 - `README.md`: Documentation for the project.

+This project uses SQLite as its database.
+Follow these steps to set up and initialize the database:

+1. **Database File**: The application is configured to use an SQLite database.
+The database file is automatically created when you first run the application.
+By default, the database file is named `certificates.db` and located in the `backend` directory.

+2. **Database Schema**: To set up the database schema, you need to run the database initialization script.
+This script creates the necessary tables for the application.

+    Navigate to the backend directory:

+    ```bash
+    cd backend
+    ```

+    Run the initialization script:

+    ```bash
+    node src/models/setupDb.js
+    ```

+    This script will create the necessary tables in your SQLite database.
+You only need to run this script once.

+3. **Verifying Database Setup**: After running the setup script, you can verify the creation of the database file and tables using any SQLite browser or command-line tool.

+4. **Database Configuration**: The application is configured to connect to this SQLite database by default.
+If you have custom configurations or a different database, update the database connection settings in the backend application.

 ## Setup and Run Guide

 This guide will take you through the steps to set up and run the Certificate Management System on your local machine.